Texas Tech University Health Sciences Center El Paso: Nursing

 Education's Board of Commissioners acted at its meeting in April, 2013 to grant accreditation to the baccalaureate degree program in nursing for five years, extending to June, 2018.
 The accreditation action was effective as of September 12, 2012.
 The program met all four accreditation standards and determined that there were no compliance concerns with respect to the key elements.

 The GGHSON is on the U.S./Mexico border.
 The current enrollment is 85% Hispanic, with a total of 103 students.

-Undergraduate programs: BSN programs are for traditional and second degree students (individuals with a non-nursing baccalaureate degree).
-The following undergraduate degree programs are offered, and Graduate programs are in the planning stages: